rcgsheffield/sheffield_hpc/bessemer/software/parallel/openmpi.rst

 You can load a specific version using one of the following: ::

    module load OpenMPI/3.1.1-GCC-7.3.0-2.30     # part of the foss-2018b toolchain
    module load OpenMPI/3.1.3-GCC-8.2.0-2.31.1   # part of the foss-2019a toolchain
    module load OpenMPI/3.1.3-gcccuda-2019a      # part of the fosscuda-2019a toolchain
    module load OpenMPI/3.1.4-GCC-8.3.0          # part of the foss-2019b toolchain
    module load OpenMPI/3.1.4-gcccuda-2019b      # part of the fosscuda-2019b toolchain
+   module load OpenMPI/4.0.3-GCC-9.3.0          # part of the foss-2020a toolchain
+   module load OpenMPI/4.0.5-GCC-10.2.0         # part of the foss-2020b toolchain

-See `here <https://mail-archive.com/announce@lists.open-mpi.org/msg00118.html>`__ for a brief guide to the new features in OpenMPI 3.x and `here <https://raw.githubusercontent.com/open-mpi/ompi/v3.1.x/NEWS>`__ for a detailed view of the changes between OpenMPI versions.
+See `here <https://www.open-mpi.org/software/ompi/major-changes.php>`__ for a brief guide to the new features in OpenMPI 4.x and `here <https://raw.githubusercontent.com/open-mpi/ompi/v4.0.x/NEWS>`__ for a detailed view of the changes between OpenMPI versions.

 Example
 -------